MultiSafepay/docs/content/integrations/pwa-studio.md

    mkdir multisafepay-payment-integration
    ```

    4.3.
-Clone all extension files from this repository in **multisafepay-payment-integration** folder
+Clone all extension files from this repository in **multisafepay-payment-integration** folder.
    ```
    git clone https://github.com/MultiSafepay/pwastudio-multisafepay-payment-integration.git ./multisafepay-payment-integration
    ```

-   4.4.
-If your application is based in a PWA Studio version lower than 12.X, switch to the proper branch.
-There are 3 branches in which backward compatibility is supported:
+   4.4.If your application is based on a PWA Studio version below 12.X, switch to the proper branch.
+Backward compatibility is supported by these 3 branches:
    ```
    git checkout compatibility-v9
    git checkout compatibility-v10
    git checkout compatibility-v11
    ```

    4.5.
-Link extension in venia-concept package.json.
+Link extension in **venia-concept package.json**.
-   Go to the venia-concept folder and open **package.json**:
+   Go to the **venia-concept** folder and open **package.json**:
    ```
    cd your_project/
    ```